tokio-rs/website/content/blog/2021-09-console-dev-diary-1.md

 **Easy `init` and `Builder`:** We made it way easier to add instrumentation to your app.
 For most, simply adding `console_subscriber::init()` to the top of your `main` function is enough!
-It will use sensible defaults, checking some environment variables for customization. and build an isolated subscriber.
+It will use sensible defaults, checking some environment variables for customization and build an isolated subscriber.
 There's also a convenient `console_subscriber::Builder` API if you need more control integrating with existing `tracing` or runtimes.